Kadazan people: "Out of Taiwan" origin theory

+Migration routes of major Y-chromosome DNA haplogroups in East and Southeast Asia.

-The Kadazan people, together with the Dusun, Rungus, and Bajau are believed to have origins linked to the Austronesian migration known as the Out-of-Taiwan theory.
-According to this theory, the ancestors of the Kadazan were among the early Austronesian-speaking peoples who migrated from Taiwan Island thousands of years ago.
+The Kadazan people, together with the Dusun, the Rungus, the Bajau are believed to have origins linked to the Austronesian migration known as the "Out of Taiwan" theory.
+According to this theory, the ancestors of the Kadazan were among the early Austronesian-speaking peoples who migrated from Taiwan thousands of years ago.
 These migrants, often referred to as the Taiwanese aborigines, gradually spread southward across the Philippines and into Borneo.
-Linguistic, genetic, and cultural evidence supports this connection, indicating that the Kadazan share common roots with the indigenous peoples of Taiwan, such as the Paiwan and the Bunun.
+Linguistic, genetic and cultural evidence supports this connection, indicating that the Kadazan share common roots with the indigenous peoples of Taiwan, such as the Paiwan and the Bunun.
 Over time, these ancestral groups adapted to the local environments of Borneo, giving rise to the distinct cultural identity of the present-day Kadazan community.
 A study has stated:

 Over the next thousand years to 1500 BC, the Austronesians spread south through the Philippines to the Celebes, the Moluccas, northern Borneo and eastern Java.
 One branch went east from the Moluccan Island of Halmahera about 1600 BC to colonise eastern Melanesia (1200 BC) and Micronesia (500 BC).
 The migration continued well into Polynesia by 1 AD, and reached Hawaii and Easter Island by the year 500.
 The Austronesians finally reached the last uninhabited land on earth, New Zealand, sometime around 1300.

-In conclusion, the origins of the Kadazan people are closely tied to the broader Austronesian migration from Taiwan, as outlined in the Out-of-Taiwan theory.
-This theory is supported by linguistic, cultural, and genetic links between the Kadazan and indigenous Taiwanese groups such as the Paiwan and the Bunun.
+The origins of the Kadazan are closely tied to the broader Austronesian migration from Taiwan, as outlined in the "Out of Taiwan" theory.
+This theory is supported by linguistic, cultural and genetic links between the Kadazan and indigenous Taiwanese groups.
 The gradual southward expansion of Austronesian-speaking peoples over thousands of years, including their settlement in northern Borneo, laid the foundation for the development of distinct indigenous communities like the Kadazan.
 As these early migrants adapted to their new environment, they formed a unique cultural identity that continues to thrive in present-day Sabah.